redhat-cop/uncontained.io/pipeline/README.md

-# pipeline
+# Pipeline for uncontained.io

-This is a pipeline developed in Tekton, the peaceful cat 🐈.
-It contains the main steps of a continuous software delivery process and it enforces a strict semantic version validation strategy, managing tag increments automatically for you.
+This is a pipeline developed in Tekton, it contains the main steps of a continuous software delivery process and it enforces a strict semantic version validation strategy, managing tag increments automatically for you.

 ![The peaceful cat](assets/logo.png)

 The build strategy is based on [buildah](https://github.com/containers/buildah), which is a tool that facilitates building OCI container images.

 Furthermore, this package automatically manages three independent environments, which can be customized as needed.

 The 3 different environments are:

 - uncontained-cicd